 Our goal is to do excellent applied geophysical research!
 We are dedicated to making significant advances in the understanding and imaging of the subsurface.
-Specifically, we will work with the resource industry and professional societies to create novel ways to discover and conscientiously recover resources while educating the next generation of geoscientists.
+We work with the resource industry and professional societies to create novel ways to discover and conscientiously recover resources while educating the next generation of geoscientists.